 A. Expressive activities shall be permitted in outdoor areas of College property with general access during regular hours of College operation, subject to the limitations described below.
+Regular hours of College operation are 7:00 am to 9:00 pm, Monday through Friday, or Monday through Thursday during the Summer four-day work schedule.
 Expressive activities are defined as those activities protected under the First Amendment to the United States Constitution and Article I of the Florida Constitution, including any lawful oral or written communication of ideas; lawful forms of peaceful assembly, protests, and speeches; distributing literature; carrying signs; circulating petitions; and the recording and publication, including the Internet publication, of video or audio recorded in outdoor areas of campus.